sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - draft-validate-quickstart.md

-5. To test the validations with a PDF that is missing information, try out an API call with the followingg example PDF that has these errors:
+5. To test the validations with a PDF that is missing information, [try out an API call](doc:api-tutorial-async-1) with the following example PDF that has these errors:

     -  the policy number is missing
     - the property damage liability premium is $200 more than the comprehensive premium: